marcguery/varif/README.md

   At least one ASP of one group is below or equal to maxRSP (does not contain the alternate allele) and at least one ASP of the other group is above or equal to minVSP (contains the alternate allele).
 - Fixed in the population:
   All ASPs of the samples are above or equal to minVSP or below or equal to maxRSP.
 Either the option `--all-variants` or `--fixed` will show these alleles.
 - Not differentially distributed among samples, for all other cases.
-The option `--all-variants` will show these alleles while the option `--best-variants` will omit them.
+The option `--all-variants` will show these alleles instead of filtering them out.
 Note that the whole variant (with all alternate alleles merged in a single line) will be saved in the VCF file even if only one allele is passing the filters.

 The exact proportion of mutated and reference alleles in both groups, refer to as 'Allele Population Proportions', is displayed at the Proportions column of the CSV file.
 There are 4 different percentages separated by a ':' corresponding respectively to: